jnichols300/lesson/README.md

 # HTML, CSS and Javascript (20min)
 HTML (content), CSS (style) and Javascript (behavior) as the main components of front-end web development.
-- Q: Sum up the roles HTML and CSS play on a website in a couple of sentences.
   - HTML: Structure
   - CSS: Styling
   - JS: ???

-Exercise result categories
-- Interactivity
-  - Click something, something happens.
-    - Like: increment Like counter.
-    - Comment: submit comment, appended to post.
   - Javascript defines what happens on a page depending on how you interact with it.
-- No Refreshes / User Experience
   - When I comment on a post, Facebook is able to process my new comment and render it on the page without refreshing the entire page.
   - Gives the page a much smoother user experience compared to a static page that doesn't have this sort of functionality.
-- Communication with a server
   - Javascript is somehow telling a server that (a) a user has done something, (b) save that interaction and (c) display the results of that interaction to all other users.
-- Not an exhaustive list of Javascript properties, but we'll go over these and more in more detail later on in the course.

 So, to the main three components of front-end web development up in one word each...
 - HTML: Structure
 - CSS: Styling
 - Javascript: Behavior

- ## Next, open the site in Chrome, and open the Dev Tools

-- Command + Option + I
-- The "Console" is a REPL
   - “Read-Eval-Print Loop”.
   - Programming environment that lets us run Javascript code one line at a time.
   - What does it do?